March 17, 2018

 The Transition

 Residing in Independence, MO, Kubin decided to visit Accurate Measurement Systems (AMS) in St. Louis last Fall and bought their new WEBB 4EVS-XL-HC-220V demo milling machine right off the floor.
 “It blew me away,” added Kubin.
-“This machine with the ACU-RITE MILLPWRG2 control allows me to do all kinds of things right in my home shop.
+“This machine with the Acu-Rite Solutions MILLPWRG2 control allows me to do all kinds of things right in my home shop.
 With it now, I can do rapid prototyping.
 I have the two-axis version with a “Turbo” power knee so I am able to develop any crazy idea I have just by drawing something up in CAD and then loading the DXF file directly into MILLPWR via USB.
 I then tell it how deep I want to cut it, and move.
 I’ve been making all kinds of cool stuff!
 And I’m selling more tattoo machines than ever.

 “In the past, I was using a small benchtop mill with a DRO and a rotary table,” explained Kubin, “and a new tattoo machine prototype usually took me a full day and a half to make a basic frame.
 Now with the G2, it takes maybe a half day for the first one, and since I’m programming as I go, the second one takes about an hour!“